AI Content Pipelines: From Text Prompts to Images and Video

 return buffer.getvalue()

-The LANCZOS resampling preserves detail when scaling down.
-For most character images, this produces clean, readable emojis.
+LANCZOS resampling preserves detail when scaling down.
+For most character images, you get clean readable emojis.

 Animating with Sora

 The video generation API (Sora) takes static images and brings them to life.
-The key difference from image generation: it's asynchronous.
+One key difference from image generation: it's asynchronous.
 You submit a request, then poll for completion.

 # Start generation (returns immediately)